cjolivier01/HockeyMOM/README.md

 --conf_thres can be set from 0.3 to 0.7 depending on your own videos.

 ## Train on custom dataset
-You can train FairMOT on custom dataset by following several steps bellow:
+You can train HockeyMOM on custom dataset by following several steps bellow:
 1. Generate one txt label file for one image.
 Each line of the txt label file represents one object.
 The format of the line is: "class id x_center/img_width y_center/img_height w/img_width h/img_height".
 You can modify src/gen_labels_16.py to generate label files for your custom dataset.
 2. Generate files containing image paths.
 The example files are in src/data/.
 Some similar code can be found in src/gen_labels_crowd.py
 3. Create a json file for your custom dataset in src/lib/cfg/.
 You need to specify the "root" and "train" keys in the json file.
 You can find some examples in src/lib/cfg/.